Take the Lake Protection Pledge!

 • Avoid single-use items like plastic bottles, coffee cups and lids, cutlery, bags, plastic wrap, products with microbeads and microplastics and “free” gifts you don’t need.

 • Wash the car at a commercial car wash where the water is collected and recycled.
-If you wash at home clean vehicles on lawn instead of pavement.
+If you wash at home clean vehicles on lawn or vegetated areas instead of pavement.
 This minimizes dirt and detergents entering streams through the stormdrain system.
 If washing at home, use environmentally-friendly soap products and shut the hose off between rinses.

 • Maintain the car with regular tune-ups and check for leaks.
 Leaking fluids end up on parking lots and are washed into stormdrains and waterways during the next rain.